octokit/octokit.js/README.md

 * Repository API: almost complete.
 Only _create_ and _delete_ repository is missing
 * Issues API: only _getList_ is implemented
 * Pulls API: only _getList_ is implemented
-* Gist API: all of v1 Gist API implemented.
-Missing v3 API and any tests
+* Gist API: 100% v1 Gist API implemented.
+0% v3 API
 * Network API: still missing

 ## Running the Tests